 We believe that learning about social justice in other communities across the United States can tell us something about how these issues play out in our own communities.
-We will be posting more specific descriptions as we continue to work with our community partners to develop the education and service components.

 Mission: Lynchburg Grows is a seven-acre urban farm dedicated to providing access to fresh, local, produce for Lynchburg residents, restaurants, and organizations, while also providing onsite vocational training for disabled and low-income individuals.